steelheadfly/jarkolla-asiaa/7steps-oop-alg.md

         this.predicate = predicate;
         this.constraint = constraint;
       } else {
-        return new ScoreError('Score not in valid range score range') }
+        return new ScoreError('Score not in valid score range') }
     } else {
       return new ScoreError('Constructor for Score expects a number')